EPROM Information

 Image Credit: Allied Electronics, Inc. | Digi-Key Corporation

-Erasable programmable read-only memory (EPROM) chips are programmable, reusable computer chips that can be erased using ultraviolet light and reprogrammed with a PROM programmer or PROM burner.
+Erasable programmable read-only memory (EPROM) chips are programmable, reusable computer chips that can be erased using ultraviolet light and reprogrammed with a PROM programmer or PROM “burner”.
 Programming or burning an EPROM chip injects electrons with an elevated voltage into the floating gate a field-effect transistor, trapping the electrons and forcing a reading of zero.
 Erasing an EPROM chip bombards the chip with ultraviolet radiation through a quartz window to provide the trapped electrons with enough energy to escape the floating gate.
 To prevent slow erasure over a period of years from sunlight and fluorescent lights, the quartz window is covered with an opaque label during normal use.

 EPROM Applications

-EPROM is used widely in personal computers because it enables manufacturers to change the contents of programmable read-only memory before the computer is shipped.
-Since EPROM chips do not require power to retain their data, they are commonly used to store BIOS information and basic software for modems, video cards, and other peripherals.
+EPROMs are used widely in personal computers because it enables manufacturers to change the contents of programmable read-only memory before the computer is shipped.
+Since EPROM chips do not require power to retain their data, they are commonly used to store BIOS information (Basic Input/Output System) and basic software for modems, video cards, and other peripherals.
 Flash EPROM or FEPROM incorporates FLASH technology and is available from some chip manufacturers.
 Other architectural considerations include density, which is the capacity of the memory chip expressed in bits, as well as the number of rows and columns.
 With EPROM, each row stores a memory word and connects to a word line for addressing purposes.
 The number of columns equals the bits per word.
 Each column connects to a sense / write circuit.

 Selection Criteria